Professor Min Zhao

 She will then focus on the need for interventions to address such stress-related pathophysiology of substance use disorders and provide clinical outcome research examples of potential targets for treatment to improve outcomes in SUD, including OUD.
 She will also discuss and present behavioral intervention strategies to reduce risk of stress-related poor treatment outcomes in OUD.
 Finally, she will highlight the heterogeneity and diversity in substance use disorders and present precision medicine models utilized in other diseases to discuss their application in the treatment of and recovery from substance use disorders.

-The global nature of the drugs phenomenon demands national, regional and multilateral approaches, as individual national efforts are likely to prove ineffective.
-Countries can learn from each other, by sharing research and best practices and always taking into account that a specific policy that works in one country may not turn out well in another.
-In this plenary session, Dr. Joao Castel-Branco Goulao will discuss the clear consensus that drug policies must be pragmatic, based on facts rather than on ideology, and seek to reduce the harm that drug use causes.
+The global nature of the drug phenomenon demands national, regional and multilateral approaches.
+In this plenary session, Dr. Kouimtsidis will discuss the clear consensus that drug policies must be pragmatic, based on facts rather than on ideology, and seek to reduce the harm that drug use causes.
 It is our common responsibility to pursue a comprehensive approach that combines health, criminal justice and social services, and that respects and protects human rights.

-Caste-Branco Goulao will argue that this should be done by advocating a balanced, integrated and multidisciplinary approach to address drug-related challenges, in which actions towards reducing drug supply and demand for drugs are mutually reinforcing and equally important.
-Civil society has a crucial role to play in drug policies, as a platform to increase awareness regarding drug use, stigma and discrimination and to promote dialogue and exchanges of best practices among the various actors.
+Kouimtsidis will advocate for an integrated, balanced and multidisciplinary approach in which efforts to reduce both supply and demand for drugs are viewed as equally important and mutually reinforcing.
+Civil society has a crucial role to play to increase awareness, reduce stigma and discrimination, and to promote dialogue and exchanges of best practices.
 Solid evidence on all aspects of the drug situation worldwide is critical to boost timely and proactive responses, to inform policy and measure results.
 There is a need, more than ever, for reliable and robust drug-monitoring information which should be the basis for defining reliable and clear policy priorities and for investing in areas of proven effectiveness.

 Professor Patrice Forget, M.D.
 Ph.D